Stories

 Every day, I would check Paulette's inventory.
 I always made sure I was two days ahead.

 The Residents took great delight in my interest in what they were doing.
 They showed me everything and let me get my hands on the process.
 It was fascinating stuff.
 When the Autoclave was running, there was little else I could do but watch them.
 I knew I had arrived when they let me photograph my first amniotic cells, develop the film, count, cut, pair, and paste the chromosomes.
 Compared to the Resident's sheets, mine were identical.
 I'd like to see how they do this now.
-Back then, we cut the chromosomes from photograph, paired them on a table, and pasted the pairs on a sheet.
+Back then, we cut the chromosomes from photographs, paired them on a table, and pasted the pairs on a sheet.

 Another reason the Residents liked me was my blood.
 As they worked on their doctorate degrees, they needed blood.
 I was handy and willing.
 I looked like a drug user with all the needle marks on my arms.
 It seemed like every day, someone was asking for my blood.
 I got with the head resident; he agreed, "We should stockpile your blood."
 I became a blood donor rather than a pin cushion.
 I should have charged them for all that Royal B-negative Neel Blood.